genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/05_genesis-screen.md

 ### NOTIFY

-Writing a record to this table which correctly points to a TOPIC, will result in a popup toast being sent to the list of users the GATEWAY record is pointed to.
+Writing a record to this table that correctly points to a TOPIC will result in a pop-up toast being sent to the list of users the GATEWAY record is pointed to.

 Equally, EVENT_NOTIFY_INSERT can be used, as opposed to a direct table write (and is the encouraged form of interaction), this event allows for the same set of fields as the DbRecord.
 The input fields detailed below cater for either approach.